Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Both beach clubs have Tulum-style facilities, with large sunbeds and music.

-If you love kitesurfing you should join one of the Kitesurfing Club in Progreso, Alfakite either for some lessons or for equipment rental.
+If you love kitesurfing, you should join one of the Kitesurfing Clubs in Progreso, Alfakite, either for some lessons or for equipment rental.
 They also have a little coffee shop with WIFI as well.

 Where to stay in Progreso

 Playa Linda Hotel – this hotel offers the best value for money.
-Its rooms are simple but clean and in modern style, and it’s located right on the beach.
+Its rooms are simple yet clean and modern, and it’s located right on the beach.
 The last time I checked their rates were quite a bargain.
 Check rates and availability

 Hotel Amor Progreso – If you are looking for something a little more upscale, this is the perfect place for you.
 Cozy and romantic, it’s a great place to relax and unwind.
 Check rates and availability.